openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. _Section 3.1.4:

-Two date classification retrieval
+Two-date classification retrieval
 """""""""""""""""""""""""""""""""

 Now that the hard work of setting up the mosaics and creating and adding the training data is complete, all that is left to do is retrieve the classification.

-To retrieve your classification, click the cloud icon in the upper right to open the **Retrieve** pane.
+To retrieve your classification, select the cloud icon in the upper right to open the **Retrieve** pane.

 -   Select **Google Earth Engine Asset** if you would like to share your map or if you would like to use it for further analysis.
--   Select **SEPAL Workspace** if you would like to use the map internally only.
+-   Select **SEPAL workspace** if you would like to use the map internally only.

-Then use the following parameters:
+Then, use the following parameters:

 - **Resolution**: 30 m resolution
-- **Selected bands**:  the Class, Class probability, Forest % and Non-forest % bands.
+- **Selected bands**:  the **Class, Class probability, Forest %** and **Non-forest %** bands.

-Finally click :code:`Retrieve`.
+Finally, select :code:`Retrieve`.

 Quality assurance and quality control
 """""""""""""""""""""""""""""""""""""

 Quality assurance and quality control (QA/QC) is a critical part of any analysis.
 There are two approaches to QA/QC: formal and informal.
 Formal QA/QC, specifically sample-based estimates of error and area are described in `Module 4`_.
 Informal QA/QC involves qualitative approaches to identifying problems with your analysis and classifications to iterate and create improved classifications.
 Here we'll discuss one approach to informal QA/QC.

-Following analysis you should spend some time looking at your change detection in order to understand if the results make sense.
+Following analysis, you should spend some time looking at your change detection in order to understand if the results make sense.
 This allows us to visualize the data and collect additional training points if we find areas of poor classification.
 Other approaches not covered here include visualizing the data in GEE or in another program, such as QGIS or ArcMAP.

 With SEPAL, you can examine your classification and collect additional training data to improve the classification.

 .. figure:: ../_images/workflows/area_estimation/examine_change_detection_map.png
-   :alt: Examining your change detection map.
+   :alt: Examining your change detection map
    :align: center

-Turn on the imagery for your Classification and pan and zoom around the map.
+Turn on the imagery for your classification; pan and zoom around the map.

-Compare your Classification map to the 2015 and 2020 imagery.
+Compare your classification map to the 2015 and 2020 imagery.
 Where do you see areas that are correct?
 Where do you see areas that are incorrect?

-If your results make sense, and you are happy with them, great!
-Go on to the formal QA/QC in `Module 4`_.
+If your results make sense and you are happy with them, continue to formal QA/QC in `Module 4`_.

 .. note::